Main Content

 Code generation successful: To view the report, open('codegen/mex/myFn/html/report.mldatx')

-Customize a build by setting properties of the code generation configuration object.
-With these properties you can specify external file locations, custom source code, and other build parameters.
+Customize a build in the MATLAB Coder app by using code configuration parameters or at the command line by using properties of the code generation configuration object.
+With these settings, you can specify external file locations, custom source code, and other build parameters.

 CustomHeaderCode